Skellig Michael

 Visiting Skellig Michael

-We highly recommend the trips run by Des & Pat Lavelle, who both have expert knowledge of and a great love and respect for the Skelligs.
-Des is the author of an excellent book, The Skellig Story, which is widely available locally.
+1. The trips run from Portmagee Pier by Des & Pat Lavelle, who both have expert knowledge of and a great love and respect for the Skelligs, are especially good for those who want really detailed information about Skellig Micheal.
+Des is the author of an excellent book, The Skellig Story and a real authority on both the history and the wildlife of the rock.

 Visitor Centre and Cruises